Set a custom admin account for a Stellar Asset Contract (SAC)

 function from any account we like.
 (Reminder: if you're using a G...

-address with the mint
+address as a destination for the mint

 function of a SAC, it will need a trustline created for the asset beforehand.)